 Chambers Hall, another original building of the Vocational Agricultural School, was remodeled and named the Activities Building with the establishment of LSUA in 1960.
-In 1985, the building was remodeled and the name changed to
+In 1985, the building was again remodeled and the name changed to Chambers Hall.

-Chambers Hall.
 Chambers Hall houses the departmental offices for Business Administration and Behavioral and Social Sciences.
-Information and Educational Technology Services, faculty offices, and classrooms are also located in Chambers Hall.
+University Police, faculty offices, and classrooms are also located in Chambers Hall.